-10 TRANSACTIONS AND BALANCES WITH RELATED PARTY
+12. TRANSACTIONS AND BALANCES WITH RELATED PARTIES

-Related parties of the Fund include "Riyad Capital" being the Fund Manager, "Riyad Bank" being the shareholder of Riyad Capital, other funds managed by the Fund Manager and the Fund's Board.

-In the ordinary course of its activities, the Fund transacts business with related parties.
+Related parties of the Fund include "Riyad Capital" being the Fund Manager, "Riyad Bank" being the shareholder of Riyad Capital, other funds managed by the Fund Manager and Board of Directors.
+In the ordinary course of its activities, the Fund transacts business with the related parties.
 The related parties' transactions are in accordance with terms and conditions of the Fund.